percula/PlanterFAQ/faq_v3.md

 Green circles mean the adjacent plants are companions and work well together.

 Red circles mean the adjacent plants are combative and shouldn't be planted.
+These circles also have a darker inner circle to help color-blind gardeners identify them.

 Yellow circles mean that some varieties of the plants are compatible while others are combative.